 Alternatively it can also be selected by setting the environment variable PYVISA_LIBRARY.
 It takes the same values as the ResourceManager constructor.

-The NI backend requires that you install first the NI-VISA library.
-You can get info here: (NI-VISA Installation)
+The IVI backend requires that you install first the IVI-VISA library.
+For example you can use NI-VISA or any other library in your opinion. about NI-VISA get info here: (NI-VISA Installation)

 In most cases PyVISA will be able to find the location of the shared visa